-- (iv) Loan 4 represents a Murabaha facility of USD 135,000,000 (translated to QR 492,750,000) initially taken to finance the construction of vessels which was subsequently reduced to USD 101 million at the request of the Group.
-The repayment will be made in 36 equal quarterly instalments of USD 1,966,806 and a bullet payment at maturity of the facility.
-At the reporting date, the facility was utilised to the extent of USD 101 million.
-This facility has a mortgage over 8 vessels.
-The loan has been hedged against the interest rate exposure. - (v) Loan 5 was obtained to finance the construction of 19 vessels and is repayable in 27 equal quarterly instalments commencing from September 2015 and one final balloon payment of USD 39,600,000 (translated to QR 145 million) at the end of the loan period.
-This facility has a mortgage over 17 vessels. - (vi) These loans are recognised as a result of the business combination that occurred during the year 2015.
+- (iii) Loan 3 was obtained to finance the construction of 19 vessels and is repayable in 27 equal quarterly instalments commencing from September 2015 and one final balloon payment of USD 38,600,000 (translated to QR 145 million) at the end of the loan period.
+This facility has a mortgage over 17 vessels.
+This loan was fully settled during the current period. - (iv) These loans are recognised as a result of the business combination that occurred during the year 2015.
 These loans are repayable in 40 quarterly instalments over the period of ten years and a final balloon payment of approximately 50% of the principal borrowed.
 These loans are secured by the primary mortgage over the vessels (project financing) and a priority pledge of all the issued interest of the entity and issued shares of the General Partner, who manages the vessel operations.
-This loan has been hedged against interest exposure. - (vii) In 2018 the Group availed a loan facility of USD 70 million.
-The repayment will be done in 18 quarterly instalments starting from April 2019 and a bullet payment at the end of the loan period.
-At the reporting date, the full amount of the facility was utilized.
-This facility has a mortgage over 11 vessels. - (viii) During the year 2020, the Group availed an unsecured and uncommitted Islamic overdraft facility of QR 300 million which was fully utilized as at reporting date.
-The tenor of the loan is 3 years with an option for the Group to prepay the entire amount without incurring additional cost. - (ix) In the current reporting period the Group has obtained a loan facility of USD 40 million (translated to QR 146 million) for the purpose of working capital financing.
-This facility carries an interest of 2.1% fixed and is expected to be settled in full by September 2022. - (x) The Group has complied with the financial covenants of its borrowing facilities during the 2021 and 2020 reporting period.
+This loan has been hedged against interest exposure. - (v) During the year 2020, the Group availed an unsecured and uncommitted Islamic overdraft facility of QR 300 million which was fully utilized as at reporting date.
+The tenor of the loan is 3 years with an option for the Group to prepay the entire amount without incurring additional cost. - (vi) In the current reporting period the Group has settled the loan facility of USD 40 million (translated to QR 146 million) obtained during 2021 for the purpose of working capital financing.
+This facility carried an interest of 2.1% fixed. - (vii) The Group has complied with the financial covenants of its borrowing facilities during the 2022 and 2021 reporting period.